dotnet/designs/accepted/2023/wasm-browser-threads.md

 - when we allow JS interop on a managed thread, we need a way how to clean up the JS state

 **5)** Blazor's `renderBatch` is using direct memory access

+**6)** Dynamic creation of new WebWorker requires async operations on emscripten main thread.
+- we could pre-allocate fixed size pthread pool.
+But one size doesn't fit all and it's expensive to create too large pool.

 ## Define terms
 - UI thread